 History Of The Georgian Alphabet

 According to some Georgian historians, it has been said that King Parnavaz created the Georgian script.
-According to research, the exact date where King Paranaz reign is the same as the birth of the Georgian alphabet.
+According to research, the exact date when King Paranaz’s reign is the same as the birth of the Georgian alphabet.
 Although the exact dates are unknown, various Georgian scholars said that he ruled in the third century BCE.

 As time went by, the Georgian script developed from its main form and went into three Georgian chronicles which is the three Georgian scripts (alphabet): Asomtavruli (Capitals) is the oldest Georgian script, Nuskhakhutsuri (small letters), and მხედრული (Mkhedruli) .ასომთავრული (Asomtravuli) and ნუსხური (Nuskhakhutsuri).
 All of these are used together, and they form a single alphabet that is commonly used in the Georgian Orthodox Church.
 This alphabet is called khutsuri (priests).